chiranthvreddy/fintech-credit-risk-analysis/README.md

 | 0.45 | 51.34% | 73.87% |
 | 0.50 | 42.69% | 65.27% |

+As the threshold increases, fewer borrowers are flagged, but the model also misses a larger proportion of bad loans.

 ## Business Recommendation

 A key business constraint was defined:

 > Maintain at least 90% bad-loan capture while reducing the number of borrowers flagged for additional risk review.

-Under this constraint, a **0.30 probability threshold** is the highest threshold that still meets the 90% capture requirement.
+Under this constraint, a **0.30 probability threshold** is the highest threshold that still meets the 90% bad-loan capture requirement.

-At a 0.30 threshold:
+### At a 0.30 Threshold

 - **75.95%** of the test portfolio is flagged
 - **92.05%** of bad loans are captured